remarkablemark/heroku-airflow/README.md

 ERROR: You need to initialize the database.
 Please run `airflow db init`.
 ```

-Then verify the config looks good before initializing the database in your Heroku app:
+Then verify the Airflow config looks good before initializing the database in your Heroku app:

 ```sh
 heroku run bash